liborty/rstats/README.md

 * linear transformation to [0,1],
 * other measures and vector algebra operators

-Note that fast implementation of 1d medians is, as of version 1.1.0, performed by a separate crate `medians`.
+Note that fast implementation of 1d medians is, as of version 1.1.0, provided by a separate crate `medians`.

 ## Trait Vecg

 Generic vector algebra operations between two slices `&[T]`, `&[U]` of any (common) length  (dimensions).
 Note that it may be necessary to invoke some using the 'turbofish' `::<type>` syntax to indicate the type U of the supplied argument, e.g.:
 `datavec.methodname::<f64>(arg)`.
-This is because Rust is currently incapable of inferring its type ('the inference bug').
+This is because Rust is currently incapable of inferring its type ('the inference bug'?).

 Methods implemented by this trait:

 * Vector additions, subtractions and products (scalar, kronecker, outer),
 * Other relationships and measures of difference,
 * Pearson's, Spearman's and Kendall's correlations,
-* `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of his zero mean vectors).
+* Our `median correlation`,
 * Joint pdf, joint entropy, statistical independence (based on mutual information).
 * `Contribution` measure of a point to geometric median